cawka/cs118-spring2016/project-2.md

 * 1 extra point if you implement RTT estimation and adaptive RTO, as defined in TCP specification
 * 1 extra point if you implement TCP Reno or TCP NewReno fast retransmission and recovery
+* 2 extra points if you implement buffering at client side
 * (**Very complicated.
 Proceed with caution**) 4 extra points if you replace TCP transport in your project-1 with the transport you have implemented in this project, which should involve:
   - creating a proper socket-like abstraction for your transport
   - bidirectional data flow (client will need to send request and server will need to send reply)